 One of the main attractions in the Tomales Bay area is the Tomales Bay State Park, over 2000 acres large.
 It is one of the few state parks split by a bay; the larger side of the park is on the west side of Tomales Bay, and the smaller portion of the park is on the east side.

-Once the parking lot is full at Heart’s Desire Beach, however, no other cars are allowed into the park, not even to drop off passengers or gear.
-Because this state park is popular, the parking can be full by 11 a.m. in the morning.
+However, once the parking lot is full, no other cars are allowed into the park, not even to drop off passengers or gear.
+Because this state park is popular, the parking can be full by 11 a.m.

 Indian Beach is home to the interpretative program for the Miwok Indians and is dominated by the two tall, conical reproductions of Miwok houses.